NBR: Neutralization Based Reclamation: NBR

 \subsubsection{Reader-reclaimer handshake}

-Each thread $T'$ at the time of \textsc{begin\rdp} saves its execution state using \textit{sigsetjmp} so that a restartable thread can jump back to this state upon receiving a neutralizing signal.
+Each thread $T'$ at the time of \textsc{begin\rdp} saves its execution state (program counter and stack frame) using \textit{sigsetjmp} so that when it becomes restartable it can jump back to this state upon receiving a neutralizing signal.
 When a \rl $T$ sends a neutralization signal to thread $T'$, the operating system causes the control flow of $T'$ to be interrupted, so that $T'$ will immediately execute a \textit{signal handler} if $T'$ is currently running.
 (Otherwise, if $T'$ is not currently running, the next time it is scheduled to run it will execute the signal handler before any other steps.)
 The signal handler determines whether $T'$ is restartable by reading the local \nz variable.
 If the thread is restartable, then the signal handler will invoke \func{siglongjmp} and jump back to the start of the \rdp (so it is as if $T'$ never started the \rdp{}).

 This behaviour represents a sort of two-step \textit{handshake} between \textit{readers} (threads in \rdp) and \textit{reclaimers} (threads executing lines 16 and 17 in \func{retire}) to avoid scenarios where a reader might access a \func{free}d record.
 A \rl guarantees that before \emph{reclaiming} any of its \emph{unlinked} records it will signal all threads, and all \rd{s} guarantee that they will relinquish any reference to unsafe records when they receive a neutralization signal.